cwoodhayes/me449-homework/assignment_6.md

 [Controller performance](/a6-output/2_CARTESIAN_QUINTIC/a6_actual_vs_desired.png)

 This performance is very similar to example 1 above, except following a cartesian path.
+At the start, there is a sudden jerk dragging the EE to the desired trajectory, after which the control is somewhat smooth, though a little stuttery.
-The controller experiences a similar jerk at 4.1s
+The controller experiences a similar jerk to the above at 4.1s

 ### 3 - Screw Cubic (unlimited torque, high P gain)
 This trajectory follows a screw path and raises the torque limit to 400 N*m, and makes the P gain dominate the controller: